nashville-software-school/bangazon-inc/book-1-orientation/chapters/INTERFACES_INTRO.md

 }
 ```

-Now you can define a class as an implemention of the interface for a walking animal.
+Now you can define a class as an implementation of the interface for a walking animal.
 You can start with an African Painted Dog.

 ```cs
 public class PaintedDog : IWalking